Elric of Melniboné: Influences

 Moorcock acknowledges the work of Bertolt Brecht, particularly Threepenny Novel and The Threepenny Opera, as "one of the chief influences" on the initial Elric sequence; he dedicated 1972's Elric of Melniboné to Brecht.
 In the same dedication, he cited Poul Anderson's Three Hearts and Three Lions and Fletcher Pratt's The Well of the Unicorn as similarly influential texts.
 Moorcock has referred to Elric as a type of the "doomed hero", one of the oldest character-types in literature, akin to such hero-villains as Mervyn Peake's Steerpike in the Titus Groan trilogy, Poul Anderson's Scafloc in The Broken Sword, T. H. White's Lancelot in The Once and Future King, J. R. R. Tolkien's cursed hero Túrin Turambar, and Jane Gaskell's Zerd in The Serpent.
+John Clute considers Elric to be a deliberate parody of Robert E. Howard's Conan.

 The story of Kullervo from Finnish mythology contains elements similar to Elric's story, such as a talking magic sword and fatal alienation of the hero from his family.
 Besides Elric, Kullervo has been proposed as having influence on Poul Anderson's 1954 novel The Broken Sword, and J.R.R.
 Tolkien's Túrin Turambar.
 Moorcock has stated that "Anderson's a definite influence [on Elric], as stated.
 But oddly, the Kalevala was read to us at my boarding school when I was about seven", and "from a very early age I was reading Norse legends and any books I could find about Norse stories".
 Moorcock in the same posting stated that "one thing I'm pretty sure of, I was not in any way directly influenced by Prof. T[olkien]".

 Elric's albinism appears influenced by Monsieur Zenith, an albino Sexton Blake villain whom Moorcock appreciated enough to write into later multiverse stories.
 Moorcock read Zenith stories in his youth and has contributed to their later reprinting, remarking that it "took me forty years to find another copy of Zenith the Albino!
 In fact it was a friend who found it under lock and key and got a copy of it to Savoy who are, at last, about to reprint it!
 Why I have spent so much energy making public the evidence of my vast theft from Anthony Skene, I'm not entirely sure... ".
-Moorcock later said: "As I've said in my introduction to Monsieur Zenith: The Albino, the Anthony Skenes character was a huge influence.
+Moorcock later said: "As I've said in my introduction to Monsieur Zenith: The Albino, the Anthony Skene's character was a huge influence.
 For the rest of the character, his ambiguities in particular, I based him on myself at the age I was when I created Elric, which was 20".
 The influence of Zenith on Elric is often cited in discussions of Zenith.

-Publishing history

-Elric first appeared in print in a series of six novelettes published in Science Fantasy magazine: